alextsfox/kernza-hugo-academic/content/event/example/index.md

 activities, or microbial biomass.
 We predict that despite lower yields, higher market prices and soil health benefits will make Kernza a viable option for High Plains wheat farmers.
-Overall, Kernza holds promise for agricultural production in sensitive areas, and can contribute to an agricultural system resilient in the face of climate change."
+Overall, Kernza holds promise for agricultural production in sensitive areas, and can contribute to an agricultural system resilient in the face of climate change.